 - The improvement from HA fillers can be variable since the concentration of hyaluronic acid in each product differs.
 Results with Restylane, Juvéderm Ultra and Ultra Plus, and Perlane typically last between 6-12 months while the results with Prevelle Silk may be slightly less.
 Juvéderm Voluma has been shown, in some cases, to last up to 24 months.

 - Studies have shown that the improvement with some HA fillers can be enhanced if you get treated again between 6-9 months after your first treatment.
 Restylane has shown longevity to 18 months with re-treatment

 - The improvement from Radiesse and Sculptra begins to disappear within 12-18 months after treatment

 - Artefill is considered a permanent treatment thus results are still noticeable 5 years post-treatment

 If you do not repeat treatment once your results have begun to diminish, or as directed by your doctor, your appearance will return to its pre-treatment state.

 - How were you trained to do injectable treatments?

-- Do you regularly provide dermal filler treatments?
+- Do you regularly provide soft tissue filler treatments?